plot_bar draws bar charts that

 Boolean option specifying whether computed frequencies are to be rounded to integers.
 Default:

-round = TRUE
+round = TRUE.- sample

 Boolean value that determines whether frequency values are sampled from